szymongul/Informator-maturalny-2025/README.md

 # Informator Maturalny 2025

-No to tego Informator maturalny 2025 w rozszerzonej (no bo w jakiej innej) zrobionej w Pythonie oraz kapitalistycznym śnie Billiego Bramki, czyli Wekselu i Aksesie, a i AI też swoje dorzuciło, bo czemu nie.
+No to tego Informator maturalny 2025 w rozszerzonej

 ## Linkacze